 The customer insists that they didn't get what they paid for:

 In this case, the first receipt might already have all the transaction details.
 To resolve a dispute like this, you'll have to provide some more information to prove that you gave value.

 - a signed copy of a physical receipt; and/or

 - a copy of the delivery invoice (for physical goods) ; and/or

 - a copy of any correspondence received by you from the cardholder.

-Once you can provide these documents, we send them to the bank.
+Once you can provide these documents, we send them to the bank to resolve the revalidation claim or the pre-arbitration chargeback.
 Based on the evidence you provide, the bank is the arbiter of whether you've proven to have given value or not.
 If the evidence is enough to prove that you gave the customer value, the resolution is in your favor as a merchant.

 If the bank rules that you can't prove that you gave value, the dispute defaults and the customer will get a refund.
 We deduct the amount of the refund from your next payout.

 As long as you're able to provide very detailed receipts as proof that you gave value to your customer, disputed transactions are usually resolved the first time around.